rongxuan-li/graph-match/README.md

 Results:

-* `main_result.m` : main code for obeserve the experimental results of different solvers.
+* `main_result.m` : Main code for obeserving the experimental results of different solvers.